-EGP success (number of EGO sired), (2b) WGP success (number of within-group offspring sired) and (2c) total reproductive success (i.e., extra-group + within-group young sired); and (3) annual proportion of EGO (i.e., the number of EGO over the number of total offspring per male per year) sired by each dominant male that was assigned at least one offspring in a given year (n = 535).
-Models analysing EGP likelihood and the annual proportion of EGO sired by each male were constructed with a binomial error structure and logit link function, while models of paternity success (EGP/ WGP/annual reproductive success) were built with a Poisson error structure and log link function.
-Furthermore, we built a GLMM to perform a population-level comparison between the age of the social father (i.e., the cuckolded male) and the age of the genetic father (i.e., the extra-group sire) of each EGO (n = 395).
+We performed statistical analyses in R (3.6.3) with generalized linear mixed models (GLMMs) fitted using the lme4 (1.1-20) package (Bates, Mächler, Bolker, & Walker, 2015).
+We built separate GLMMs to analyse the following variables (summarised in Table 1): (1) offspring EGP likelihood, i.e. the likelihood that the offspring was sired by a male outside the group (yes/no binary variable), in relation to the age of the mother (n = 852 offspring) or the age of the dominant male in the group (n = 848 offspring); (2) annual paternity obtained by each male (n = 1364 male/years) split into (2a) WGP success (number of within-group offspring sired), (2b) EGP success (number of EGO sired) and (2c) total reproductive success (i.e. within-group + extragroup young sired); (3) annual proportion of EGO (i.e. the number of EGO over the number of total offspring per male per year) sired by each dominant male that was assigned at least one offspring in a given year (n = 535).
+Models analysing EGP likelihood and the annual proportion of EGO sired by each male were constructed with a binomial error structure and logit link function, while models of paternity success (EGP/WGP/annual reproductive success) were built with a Poisson error structure and log link function.
+Further, we built a GLMM to perform a population-level comparison between the age of the social father (i.e. the cuckolded male) and the age of the genetic father (i.e. the extra-group sire) of each EGO (n = 395).
 The GLMM was built with a Poisson error structure and log link function.
-We checked for collinearity between fixed effects using the variance inflation factor (VIF) and found none (VIF \leq 3).
-We standardized (mean-centred and scaled to one standard deviation) continuous predictors and used the "BOBYQA" nonlinear optimization (Powell, 2009) to aid convergence of models.
-The statistical significance of model terms was assessed using parametric bootstrap p-values (nsim = 3,000) from full models containing all biologically meaningful predictors of interest.
+We checked for collinearity between fixed effects using the variance inflation factor (VIF) and found none (VIF $\leq$ 3).
+We standardized (mean centred and scaled to one standard deviation) continuous predictors and used the 'BOBYQA' non-linear optimization (Powell, 2009) to aid convergence of models.
+Statistical significance of model terms was assessed using parametric bootstrap p-values (nsim = 3000) from full models containing all biologically meaningful predictors of interest.

-We assessed female and social male age effects on offspring EGP likelihood in separate models to avoid any potential bias caused by the non-independence of female and social male age over time (within our data set, 51% of females that reproduced in multiple years and 53% of social males that raised offspring in multiple years had more than one social partner).
+We assessed female and social male age effects on offspring EGP likelihood in separate models to avoid any potential bias caused by the non-independence of female and social male age over time (within our dataset, 51% of females that reproduced in multiple years and 53% of social males that raised offspring in multiple years had >1 social partner).
 Both female and social male models contained four random effects (random intercepts): year, territory, mother's identity and social male's identity (pair identity explained zero variance and was not included as an additional random effect).
 Female and social male models also included two fixed effects in common: the age difference between the mother and her social male and the offspring's natal group size (offspring EGP likelihood is higher in larger groups; Raj Pant et al., 2019).

 The model analysing female age effects on EGP likelihood included as additional fixed effects the mother's age (linear and quadratic), age of first dominance, longevity and terminal effect.
-To check for any potential bias caused by inbreeding avoidance effects occurring in subordinate females (Raj Pant et al., 2019), we re-ran this model on offspring produced only by dominant females (n = 759) and compared results with those from the model run on the full data set (i.e., offspring produced by dominant and subordinate females, n = 852).
+To check for any potential bias caused by inbreeding avoidance effects occurring in subordinate females (Raj Pant et al., 2019), we re-ran this model on offspring produced only by dominant females (n = 759) and compared results with those from the model run on the full dataset (i.e. offspring produced by dominant and subordinate females, n = 852).